Pancetta

 Pancetta ([panˈtʃetta]) is a salt-cured pork belly meat product in a category known as salume.
-In Italy, it is often used to add depth to soups and pastas.
+In Italy, it is often used to add depth to soups and pasta.

 Uses

-For cooking, it is often cut into cubes (cubetti di pancetta).
-In Italy, pancetta is commonly served as a sliced meat, sliced thin and eaten raw.
-It can also be used in carbonara pasta (although guanciale is generally regarded as more traditional).
+For cooking, pancetta is often cut into cubes (cubetti di pancetta).
+In Italy, it is commonly served as a sliced meat, sliced thin and eaten raw.
+It can also be used in carbonara (although guanciale is generally regarded as more traditional).
+By the end of the 20th century in southern Italy, pancetta had become the most popular pork fat product, overtaking diced lard which was increasingly considered unacceptably unhealthy.

 Types

-The two basic types of pancetta are the arrotolata (rolled) and stesa (flat).
-The arrotolata, salted, is mainly cut in thin slices and eaten raw as part of antipasti or simply as a component of a sandwich; the stesa is often used chopped as an ingredient in many recipes or cut in thick strips, that are usually eaten grilled.
-There is also a version of arrotolata, to which capicola is added in the center of the roll (pancetta coppata).

 The rolled type is typical of northern Italy, while the flattened type is typical of central and southern Italy.

-While most pancetta is salt-cured and dried, pancetta affumicata is salt-cured and smoked, similar to bacon.
+While most pancetta is salt-cured and dried, pancetta affumicata ('smoked pancetta') is salt-cured and smoked, similar to bacon.

 Ingredients

 Most pancetta products are made using pork belly brined in a mixture of salt, dextrose, spices and spice extracts, sodium erythorbate, garlic, sugar, sodium nitrate, and/or sodium nitrite.